Develop for Azure Stack

 You can get started developing apps today, even if you don't have access to an Azure Stack environment.
 Azure Stack delivers Microsoft Azure services that run in your datacenter, which means you can use the same Azure tools and processes to develop on Azure Stack.

 With some preparation, and using the guidance in the following topics, you can use Azure to emulate an Azure Stack environment.

 - In Azure, you can create Azure Resource Manager templates that are deployable to Azure Stack.
 See template considerations for guidance on developing templates to ensure portability.

-- The Azure Stack Quickstart Templates are common scenario examples that show how to develop templates that can be deployed to Azure and Azure Stack.
+- The Azure Stack Quickstart Templates are common scenario examples that show how to develop templates deployable to both Azure and Azure Stack.

 For more information about Azure Stack development, see the following articles: